 Classes are not conducted on a term basis; enrollment may take place at any time during the year.
 However, instruction may begin only when classes are scheduled.
-Classes are scheduled to start approximately every six weeks.
+NASCAR Tech classes are scheduled to start approximately every six weeks.

 Graduation Documents